 Prior to the excision the site for removal is marked with a pen, cleansed and numbed with lidocaine.
 The area is then re-cleansed and sterile towels or drapes are placed around the excision site.
 The marked area is then removed with a scalpel, scissors or surgical instrument and placed in a specimen bottle to be sent to the lab for diagnosis and to ensure it has been removed in its entirety.
 The wound is then closed with stitches sometimes underneath the skin that absorbed over 2-3 months and stitches on the surface layer of skin that are removed in 1-2 weeks.

 Do I need a biopsy before an excision?

 For most malignant growths, a biopsy has previously been performed to get a definitive diagnosis.
 For benign growths oftentimes no pre-excision biopsy is required.

 What are possible risks associated with excision?

 Even the most skilled surgeon can not cut the skin without leaving a scar.
-Scar is always a side effect of an excision.
+Scarring is always a side effect of an excision.
 Swelling, soreness and bruising are common side effects of an excision, but are well tolerated by most patients.
 Bleeding is common during the surgical procedures and rarely can occur after the procedures.
 Infection, allergic reaction to numbing/sutures/bandages can occur.
 In rare instances healing can be an issue.